Academics Banner

 Mr. Brenneman was excited to move to North Carolina, in large part because he is a big fan of barbecue, so much so that he and his brother took a 10-day culinary road trip across North Carolina and South Carolina during the summer of 2018.
 His other interests include sports, music, and crossword puzzles.
 His wife's name is Amy.

-Patrick Dansdill earned the “Most Respected” award from his Wheaton College (Ill.) football coaches and teammates in 2013 and they were onto something.
+Patrick Dansdill earned the “Most Respected” award from his Wheaton College (Ill.) football coaches and teammates in 2013.

-Mr. Dansdill has distinguished himself the past nine years with a willingness to explore many different courses in K-12 education.
+Mr. Dansdill has distinguished himself the past decade with a willingness to explore many different courses in K-12 education.
+He joined Christ School's faculty in 2022 as a Spanish instructor and assistant football coach.

 Mr. Dansdill graduated from Wheaton with a B.A. in Elementary Education.

-Mr. Kramer spent two years aboard as a teaching assistant and was a teaching fellow at the University of North Carolina for the 2018-19 school year.
-He graduated with a B.S. in Spanish and International Business, with a minor in German, from College of Charleston in 2014.
+He Kramer spent two years aboard as a teaching assistant and was a teaching fellow at the University of North Carolina for the 2018-19 school year.
+He graduated with a B.S. in Spanish and International Business, with a minor in German from College of Charleston in 2014.
 Mr. Kramer went on to earn a master's degree in Linguistics from UNC in 2019.

-Mr. Thornbury graduated from VMI.
+Mr. Thornbury has been a member of the faculty since 2016 and graduated from VMI.
 Following his Navy career, he taught Spanish in Connecticut public schools for eight years, including a year as a Fulbright Exchange teacher in Mexico.
-In addition to his Spanish classes, Mr. Thornbury is a coach with Christ School's Outdoor Program and the ski/snowboard team.
+In addition to his Spanish classes, Mr. Thornbury is a coach with Christ School's Outdoor Program.

 Watch the faculty profile on Les Thornbury